CloudReactor/cloudreactor-procwrapper/README.md

 * PROC_WRAPPER_PROCESS_TERMINATION_GRACE_PERIOD_SECONDS
 * PROC_WRAPPER_STATUS_UPDATE_SOCKET_PORT
 * PROC_WRAPPER_STATUS_UPDATE_MESSAGE_MAX_BYTES

+With the exception of the settings for Secret Fetching and Resolution, these environment variables are read after Secret Fetching so that they can come from secret values.

 The command is executed with the same environment that the wrapper script gets, except that these properties are copied/overridden: